-nX amplifiers support up to 16 Link Groups, and every DSP tool can be assigned to one of these groups.
+nX amplifiers support up to 16 Link Groups, every DSP tool can be assigned to one of these groups.
 Once assigned to a group, all similar DSP functions within that group will track parameter changes with each other.
 More than one type of DSP function block can be assigned to the same group.
 Each link group can be assigned a name by the user, and can also be assigned a color for easy identification.
-For further details about linking, see the online help in Proteane software.
+For further details about linking, see the online help in Protea^{ne} software.

-- 9.2c Power On Delay Use this feature to delay the amplifier turning on when first powered up or when waking from sleep.
+9.2c Power On Delay - Use this feature (nXe and nXp only) to delay the amplifier turning on when first powered up or when waking from sleep.
 Delay is measured in increments of 100mS, with the limit at 25.5 seconds.
 The power amplifier should be the last device to power up after other system components have turned on and stabilized.
-Multiple amplifiers on the same circuit breaker should have staggered Power-On Delays to avoid excessive in-rush current which can trip the breaker. - 9.2d Idle Time Before Sleep On nXe and nXp series amplifiers, the sleep clock timer can be set from 0 to 120 minutes - 9.2e Fault Pin Configuration On nXe and nXp models, four logic output Euroblock pins can be assigned to respond to overtemperature, rail voltage fault, and average power fault conditions as shown to the right.
-See section 6.4 for application details. - 9.2f Factory Installed Options (not shown) Factory installed options currently include AES3 and CobraNet.
-Options are auto-detected on live amplifiers, but can be added to virtual amplifiers when working in Design Mode. - 9.2g Clear All Stored Presets nXe and nXp only.
+Multiple amplifiers on the same circuit breaker should have staggered power-on delays to avoid excessive in-rush current which can trip the breaker.

+9.2d Idle Time Before Sleep - On nXe and nXp models, the sleep clock timer can be set from 0 to 120 minutes

+9.2f Factory Installed Options (not shown) - Factory installed options currently include AES3, CobraNet, or Dante.
+Options are auto-detected on live amplifiers, but can be added to virtual amplifiers when working in design mode.

+9.2g Clear All Stored Presets - nXe and nXp only.